R. Reed Stevens, DVM

 Born and raised in Buffalo, New York, Dr. Stevens traces his roots back 150 years to an Attica dairy farm that his family still operates today.

 After a ten year corporate career, Dr. Stevens returned to Cornell University to pursue a degree in Veterinary Medicine.
-He succeeded Dr. Frank Yartz at the Ellicott Small Animal Hospital as the sixth owner of this practice in 2006.
+He succeeded Dr. Frank Yartz at the Ellicott Street Animal Hospital as the sixth owner of this practice in 2006.
 How surprising to end up owning the same practice where he took his Brittany spaniel and cat as a youth!

 Clinically, Dr. Stevens enjoys the wide range of health concerns presented through the dogs and cats the practice sees every day.
 He has developed a particular interest in dentistry, and the nutritional management of health and disease.